-5.8.1 The Licensing Authority will perform its enforcement role with due diligence and regard to its available resources.
+- 5.8.1 The Licensing Authority will perform its enforcement role with due diligence and regard to its available resources.
 It has already signed up to the provisions of the Enforcement Concordat and has a corporate enforcement policy (see paragraph 5.9).
-Northumberland County Council recognises that it cannot act alone and needs to work closely with the police, fire & rescue and other services in performing this role.
-It has therefore established a protocol on enforcement issues with Northumbria Police, Northumberland Fire and Rescue Service, Trading Standards, the Crown Prosecution Service and neighbouring authorities.

-- 5.8.2 The purpose of this protocol is to facilitate co-operation and co-ordination between enforcement agencies and Responsible Authorities in pursuance of the Act.
+Northumberland County Council recognises that it cannot act alone and needs to work closely with the police, fire & rescue and other services in performing this role. - 5.8.2 The purpose of this protocol is to facilitate co-operation and co-ordination between enforcement agencies and Responsible Authorities in pursuance of the Act.
 It will underpin the mutual operational support required to tackle licensing issues and avoid the duplication of effort. - 5.8.3 In carrying out its role, the Licensing Authority will adopt a risk assessment approach and target high risk premises.
 This will ensure that the Council's limited resources are more effectively concentrated on problem premises.
 We will have regard to guidance issued by the Home Office, Department of Culture Media and Sport, Better Regulation Delivery office and the Local Better Regulation Office.